 A disk editor is an application program that allows users to create, modify, and read raw data on drivers, such as hard disks, USB flash drives, or removable media like floppy disks.
 These are sometimes called sector editors, and read/write routines are built into the electronics of most disk drives to read/write in chunks of sectors.
 In addition, a few disk editors may be used to edit the contents of a running PC's disk image or memory.

 A disk editor allows access to basic data structures, such as volume boot records, MBR, file systems, and directories.
 Even application developers can use it to understand these structures and examine whether their implementation works properly.

-Sometimes, these structures are edited to provide examples for teaching data recovery and forensics, or in try to hide data to attain confidential or hide data from casual examiners.
-However, changing such data structures gives only a weak level of protection and data encryption is the chosen method to achieve privacy.
+Sometimes, these structures are edited to provide examples for teaching data recovery and forensics or to hide data to achieve confidentiality or protect data from casual examiners.
+However, changing such data structures provides only a weak level of protection, and data encryption is the preferred method to achieve privacy.

 Why Choose Remo?